DavidEichmann/alpaca-netcode/README.md

   * "PRs welcome"
 * [ ] Add duplication (include previously submitted inputs) in Msg_SubmitInputs
   to better handle packet loss!
-  * Like the server, I probably want to have a fixed the packet send loop rate rather than send packets at adhoc locations in the code.
+  * Like the server, I probably want to have a fixed rate packet send loop rather than sending packets at adhoc locations in the code.
 * [ ] Remove Msg_RequestAuthInput

 ## Future work

+* [ ] Add clocksync settings to client config
 * [ ] CI
 * [ ] Add a `input -> input` prediction parameter to the server?
 * [ ] Metrics